soupi/learn-haskell-blog-generator/mdbook-src/chapter_02d.md

-# Safer HTML library with types
+# Safer HTML construction with types

+In this section we'll learn how to create our own distinguished types for HTML, and how they can help us avoid invalid construction of HTML strings.

 There are a few ways of defining new types in Haskell, in this section we are going to meet two ways: `newtype` and `type`.

+## `newtype`

-1. `newtype` lets us give a new name to an already existing type in a way that the two cannot mix together.
+`newtype` lets us give a new name to an already existing type in a way that the two cannot mix together.

 A `newtype` declaration looks like this: